v8/v8.dev/src/blog/v8-release-74.md

 ## WebAssembly Threads/Atomics shipped

 WebAssembly Threads/Atomics are now enabled on non-Android operating systems.
-This is the continuation of the [origin trial/preview we enabled in V8 v7.0](/blog/v8-release-70#a-preview-of-webassembly-threads).
+This concludes the [origin trial/preview we enabled in V8 v7.0](/blog/v8-release-70#a-preview-of-webassembly-threads).
 A Web Fundamentals article explains [how to use WebAssembly Atomics with Emscripten](https://developers.google.com/web/updates/2018/10/wasm-threads).

 This unlocks the usage of multiple cores on a user’s machine via WebAssembly, enabling new, computation-heavy use cases on the web.